fghaas/fetchfact/README.md

 Note that `fetchfact` will ensure that the required JSON Ruby module is installed if your `filename` ends in `.json`.

+Normally, the lookup will occur only once for every node.
+In order to purge and refresh the downloaded facts, delete the fact file and wait for the next agent run.

 License
 -------